 • Maintain safe and habitable living conditions for their tenants throughout the duration of the lease agreement.

-• Accept complaints and respond to maintenance requests three to seven days, depending on the issue.
+• Accept complaints and respond to maintenance requests within three to seven days, depending on the issue.

 • Maintain compliance with local, state, and federal laws, such as Fair Housing laws.